datadryad/dryad-app/documentation/dryad_install.md

 # make sure MySQL is started
 sudo service mysql start

-# connect to mysql, note the <username> is probably root in a new installation
+# connect to mysql, note the <username> is probably root in a new installation, and the password is probably blank
 mysql -u <username> -p

 # if the above doesn't work, try
 sudo mysql -u root

 # create the dash database
-CREATE DATABASE dash CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+CREATE DATABASE dryad CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

 # add a user to the database
-CREATE USER 'dashuser'@'%' IDENTIFIED BY '<my-password>';
+CREATE USER 'travis'@'%';

-# grant the user privileges on dash database
+# grant the user privileges
-GRANT ALL PRIVILEGES ON dash . * TO 'dashuser'@'%';
+GRANT ALL PRIVILEGES ON dryad . * TO 'travis'@'%';
 FLUSH PRIVILEGES;

 # To exit the MySQL client, type *exit* or press ctrl-d